Norecipes - Elevating Everyday Meals

 • Add the chopped peppers, scallions and cilantro to the bowl.

-• Add the chili powder, salt and black pepper and whisk the dressing together.
+• Add the 1 teaspoon chili powder, 1 teaspoon salt and ¼ teaspoon ground black pepper and whisk the dressing together.
 Pour the mixture over the salad and toss to coat.

 Recipes in your inboxDon't miss out SIGN UP!